MicroWabin/Super-Duper-Moon-Hyprland-Rice-1000/README.md

 I also customized programs such as Wofi, Waybar, and Alacritty.
 I chose a monochromatic color palette since it matches the moon's colors.

-This was my first time using Quickshell.
+This was my first project using Quickshell, and most of the development time went into learning how to build the custom moon widget.
 I also had to learn a little bit about Blender to create the moon.
 I hope you enjoy this rice as much as I enjoyed making it!

 ## Keybinds:

 - Mod + Enter: Alacritty
 - Mod + Backspace: Quit
 - Mod + Space: Toggle Moon app-launcher
 - Mod + Shift + Space: Wofi